stratdev3/SimpleW/readme.md

 #### Regexp

-`Route` path support regulars expressions when `Router.RegExpEnabled` is true
+`Route` path support regular expressions when `Router.RegExpEnabled` is true.

 ```csharp
 using System;